ayushigeorge/100-days-of-dsa-orless/questions.md

 Given two unsorted arrays A of size N and B of size M of distinct elements, the task is to find all pairs from both arrays whose sum is equal to X.

 Note: All pairs should be printed in increasing order of u.
-For eg. for two pairs (u1,v1) and (u2,v2), if u1 < u2 then (u1,v1) should be printed first else secon
+For eg. for two pairs (u1,v1) and (u2,v2), if u1 < u2 then (u1,v1) should be printed first else second.

+# Day 37
+Given an array a[] of size N which contains elements from 0 to N-1, you need to find all the elements occurring more than once in the given array.
+Return the answer in ascending order.